Nielsbishere/core/README.md

 The project uses bash; Unix's built in scripting language.
 This means that you need to emulate Unix's functions and Unix Makefiles.
 This can be done by installing the [Git BASH](https://gitforwindows.org/) and [Mingw-w64](https://mingw-w64.org/).

+When you're on Windows, make sure that you **DON'T HAVE CYGWIN INSTALLED**.
+This is because Git BASH conflicts with Cygwin; causing the Unix commands to not work like expected.

 # Building using CMake

 This project uses CMake and a few tools to help the user setup their environment.